roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

     |**VPC**|Select a virtual private cloud \(VPC\) to deploy the cluster.
 Standard VPCs and shared VPCs are supported.

     -   Shared VPC: The owner of a VPC \(resource owner\) can share the vSwitches in the VPC with other accounts in the same organization.
-    -   Standard VPC: The owner of a VPC \(resource owner\) cannot share vSwitches in the VPC with other accounts.
+    -   Standard VPC: The owner of a VPC \(resource owner\) cannot share the vSwitches in the VPC with other accounts.
 **Note:** ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click **Create VPC** to create one.
 For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md). |
     |**VSwitch**|Select vSwitches.